brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Easier to visualize current status

 ::: notes
-- Fully automated -> less distractions
+- Fully automated -> less distractions -> Happy developers -> Productivity
-- Short feedback loops -> less bugs, faster fixes
+- Short feedback loops -> less bugs, faster fixes -> Productivity
 - Insight -> Easier to argue for fixing tech debt
 :::

 ---

-## So is this a Delivery Platform?
+## So were these Delivery Platforms?

 ![DevOps_cloud](static/devops_cloud.png){.stretch}

 ::: notes
 - Yes and no
-- We have a bunch of tools
+- Knowit, Finn and Schibsted had all the right tools
 - The difference is is how these tools are connected
 :::